On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Conclusion

 \section{Conclusion}

 In this paper, we analyse \mauve, a recently-proposed automatic metric for language generator evaluation.
 While \mauve correlates quite well with human quality judgements, it is unclear which of the metric's design choices are in fact responsible for its success---a shortcoming that impedes the further development of language generator evaluation metrics.
 We attempt to rectify this shortcoming.
 We first provide a general theoretical framework for the comparison of language generator evaluation metrics.
 Then through a series of empirical studies, we identify \mauve's substitution of probability distributions over embedding-based clusters---in place of the traditional distributions over strings---as the attribute largely responsible for the metric's success.
-In order to better understand the nature of this improvement, we probe the clusters utilised by the density estimators, analysing what they ignore and what they emphasise about the input text.
-We find that, while distributions over clusters are sensitive to syntactic- or coherence-level perturbations to the text, this is not the case for several surface-level perturbations.
-We thus conjecture that, by focusing on higher-level text features, cluster-based evaluation metrics may simply be better suited to rank high performing models, and that this is a general paradigm worth further exploration.
-We further see this metric comparison framework as helpful for the future development of language generator evaluation metrics.
+In order to better understand the nature of this improvement, we probe the clusters used by the density estimators, analysing what they ignore and what they highlight about the input text.
+We find that, while distributions over clusters are sensitive to syntax- or coherence-level perturbations to the text, this is not the case for several surface-level perturbations.
+We thus conjecture that, by focusing on higher-level text features, cluster-based evaluation metrics may simply be better suited to rank high-performing models, and that this is a general paradigm worth further exploration.